brianhouse/sound_art/readings/eno_ambient_music.md

 /

-Parallels between Ambient Music and Schafer's notion of acoustic design?
+Parallels between Ambient Music and Schafer's notion of acoustic design? (is it a soundscape?)

 How does this play into synthesis in the sense of "artificiality"?